addulac/phd/source/13_models.md

 &y_{ij} := F(U_i, U_j, U_{\{i,j\}})
 \end{align*}

 This powerful theorem again gives a justification for the use of latent variables and most important, the form of their priors (and a model is entirely determined by the choice of the prior on $F$) for exchangeable graphs.
-Although intuitive, it is not straightforward to prove that the representation for mixed-membership models given in Eq. \ref{eq:mmm} generate exchangeable graphs, it appears that it is a special case of theorem \ref{th:aldous_hoover}, which has been shown in [@aldous1981representations] and [@kallenberg2006probabilistic].
+Although intuitive, it is not straightforward to prove that the representation for mixed-membership models given in Eq. \ref{eq:mmm} generates exchangeable graphs, it appears that it is a special case of theorem \ref{th:aldous_hoover}, which has been shown in [@aldous1981representations] and [@kallenberg2006probabilistic].
 It derives from the fact that the edge probabilities are conditionally independent and that the nodes are associated to i.i.d random variables.
 In particular, the exchangeability of IRM, IMMSB and ILFM models are also illustrated in [@orbanz2015bayesian].
 Note that the Aldous-Hoover theorem also generalizes for higher dimensional arrays (i.e. tensors), which is akin to the representation of exchangeable multi-relational graphs.

 A notable corollary of the theorem \ref{th:aldous_hoover} is that exchangeable graphs are either dense (i.e. the number of edges growth quadratically with $N$) or empty since their expected number of edges is independent of $N$.
 This may seem like a misspecification for the modeling of real-world networks.
 In response to that, the study of representation for graphs in the sparse regime has emerged as an active and growing field of research [@veitch2015class;@caron2017sparse;@le2015sparse;@bollobas2011sparse;@borgs2014p].